TakaiKinoko/FangBlog/src/content/install-reprozip/index.md

 date: "2019-12-08T00:10:03.284Z"
 ---

-I recently had to pack a project with **Reprozip** where all the dependencies are supposed to be installed within a **virtualenv**.
+I recently had to pack a project with **Reprozip** where all the dependencies can be nicely preserved.
 Reprozip uses ptrace and thus only works on Linux, which means I had to set up a linux environment on my Mac.
 I mean, you can't call yourself a software engineer without having a Linux (virtual) machine, can you?! 😓

 In case someone out there are faced with the same task, I've documented my setup process in this post.